 - Users: User feedback from forums, chats and emails.

 - Clients: Functionality required from the people who pay the product.

-Product Mangers need to learn to say no and manage expectations.
-But at the same time, they need collaboration from these places to create a winning product.
+Product Mangers need to learn how to say no and manage expectations accordingly.
+At the same time, they need full collaboration from these places to create a winning product.

 This is a first draft and a just a glance of where ideas come from.
 Take the time to learn from the resources below.
 We keep them up to date!